alexyuly/ViewScript-Runtime/README.md

 Can complete
   Completed: enable

-Can view yields new component `to-do item`
+Makes view from new component `to-do item`
   Model = this

 ```